skukla/buildright-eds/docs/README.md

 - Delete this `/docs` folder from your repository
 - Or disable GitHub Pages in Settings → Pages

-These files are standalone and don't affect your main BuildRight project.
+These files are kept in the repository for reference and are accessible via GitHub Pages, but are organized separately from the main site content.